 Leadnow was founded in 2010 by a group of young people who cared about a wide range of issues and wanted to create a new, non-partisan way for people to participate effectively in our democracy.

 Is Leadnow affiliated with any political parties?

 No. Leadnow is an independent, registered non-profit organization and we aren’t affiliated with any political party.
-Our members support various political parties and we work on issues we care about across party lines.
-At one time or another, we’ve been accused of being a front for every centrist and leftist political party.
+Our members vote for various political parties and we work on issues we care about across party lines.
 We recognize that partisanship can sometimes be a barrier to democratic engagement for some, and we believe that as progressives, we are more powerful when we focus on raising the bar for all parties by growing a movement united by shared values and a desire for people-powered change.

 How is Leadnow different than other advocacy organizations?

-Leadnow is unique in our mandate to fight for multiple issues, in contrast to single-issue organizations, and through our full spectrum approach, from digital tactics to in real life actions.
-We focus on building a broad base of political power that can mobilize across issue sectors, and we engage our community of over 600,000 people at critical moments to effect change (or prevent regressive legislation), sometimes aiming to bring marginalized issues to the general public.
-We leverage technology to unite and mobilize our supporters’ voices, time, and money into a powerful, democratic force.
+Leadnow is unique in our mandate to fight for multiple issues in contrast to single-issue organizations, and through our full spectrum approach, from digital tactics to mobiliziing hundreds of volunteer to real life actions.
+We focus on building a broad base of political power that can mobilize across issue sectors, and we engage our community of over 600,000 people at critical moments to effect change (or prevent regressive legislation), sometimes aiming to bring marginalized justice issues to the general public.
+We leverage technology and community organizing to unite and mobilize our supporters’ voices, time, and money into a powerful, democratic force.

 How is Leadnow funded?